 We’d recommend starting the hike from the Boulder Mail Trailhead/Boulder Airstrip and hiking to Escalante, as this direction includes less elevation gain.
 With Escape Goats, the shuttle will set you back $120 (per vehicle).

-Where to eat in Escalante, Utah
+Where are the best places to eat in Escalante, Utah?

 Good eats are surprisingly easy to come by in Escalante, although groceries and alcohol are not.
 In this section, we’ll tell you everything you need to know about eating and drinking in Escalante.